Simcenter Testing Solutions What is a Frequency Response Function (FRF)?

 These X and Y pairs are plotted, a line is fit to the data.
 The slope of the line (typically g/N) will determine the amplitude of the FRF.
 The estimators affect how the data is fit and how much each data point is adjusted to create the best fit line.

-The most commonly used estimator is the H1-estimator (Figure 9).
+commonly used estimator is the H1-estimator (Figure 12).
 It assumes that there is no noise on the input and consequently that all the X measurements (the input) are accurate.
 All noise (N) is assumed to be on the output Y.

 User-added image

-This estimator tends to give an underestimate of the FRF if there is noise on the input.
-H1 estimates the anti-resonances better than the resonances.
-Best results are obtained with this estimator when the inputs are uncorrelated.
+This estimator tends to give an underestimate of the FRF if there is noise on the input as illustrated in Figure 13.

 User-added image